Yale-BIM/f21-assignments/assignment-4/README.md

 1. Test that the camera is connected to the laptop over usb and is accessible from your account:

     ```bash
-    $ realsense_viewer # and enable the RGB camera to verify that images can be received from the camera
+    $ realsense-viewer # and enable the RGB camera to verify that images can be received from the camera
     ```

 2. Install the realsense2_camera package in your catkin workspace: